Red Light Therapy for Concussion - A Promising Approach

 Understanding Concussion: Causes and Post-Injury Effects

+A concussion can be caused by falls, sports trauma, car accidents, or physical abuse.
 Following the trauma, people can develop an array of symptoms including headaches, dizziness, confusion, memory impairment, light or noise sensitivity, and fatigue.
-The symptoms may occur immediately or not, and they may persist for days, weeks, or longer, depending on the extent of the trauma.
-In addition, in some individuals, there is also emotional alteration, such as irritability or depression.
+These symptoms may persist for days or even weeks.
+In some individuals, there are also emotional alterations, such as irritability or depression.

 Challenges with Traditional Concussion Treatments